ThatOneGin/cbone/README.md

 }
 ```

+You can take a look into [this](examples/README.md) for a more detailed examples.

 # When to not use Cbone

 - When you already use a build system like [Cmake](https://cmake.org/) or [GNU Make](https://www.gnu.org/software/make/), it doesn't make any sense to use Cbone.